New Zealand 1993 "Dinosaurs"

 The New Zealand sauropod was much smaller than Apatosaurus - probably about the size of a large elephant.

-At the date of the stamp issue, Sauropod of New Zealand was identified from a piece of rib, which would originally have been 1 to 2 meters long.
+At the date of the stamp issue, a Sauropod of New Zealand was identified from a piece of rib, which would originally have been 1 to 2 meters long.

-The fossil is so distinctive in terms of its size and shape that it can be confidently assigned titanosaurid, but more information is necessary to make a more specific determination of the genus or species to which this bone belongs.
+The fossil is so distinctive in terms of its size and shape that it can be confidently assigned to a titanosaurid, but more information is necessary to make a more specific determination of the genus or species to which this bone belongs.

 In 2009 some footprints of sauropods, thought to be about 70 million years old, were discovered in the north-west Nelson region.
 The discovery of the first dinosaur footprints ever found in New Zealand and the first evidence of dinosaurs in the South Island has amazed scientists around the world.

-The giant dinosaur was herbivore that used its long giraffe-like neck to graze on lush tree top vegetation and lived in herds.
+The giant dinosaur was a herbivore that used its long giraffe-like neck to graze on lush tree top vegetation and lived in herds.

 80c - Pterosaur